smartx-usman/Distributed-Observability-Framework/microstack/README.md

 # Instructions for Provisioning a Microstack Cluster
 These are the instructions to setup a lightweight Kubernetes cluster using Microstack.

-## Provision cluster
+### Provision Microstack cluster
 Execute the commands from [provision-microstack-cluster.sh](provision-microstack-cluster.sh)

-## Provision VMs
+### Provision VMs
 Execute the commands from [provision-microstack-vms.sh](provision-microstack-vms.sh)

+### Provisioning K8S Cluster Using Provisioned VMs
+Once MicroStack cluster is up, you can follow k8s installation instructions from [here](../kubernetes/README.md).

-## Create labels for nodes after Kubernetes cluster is up
+### Create Labels for Nodes after Kubernetes Cluster is UP
 Execute the commands from [create-labels.sh](create-labels.sh)

+### Installing DESK
+Once k8s cluster is up, you can follow DESK installation instructions from [here](../README.md).

+### Additional: Modify Cloud VM Image to Create a New User and Add SSH Key
-### Example how to modify cloud image to create a new user and add ssh key
+If you are unable to access VM using the ssh key provided by MicroStack, you can modify the cloud image to create a new user and add your ssh key.

-- First get the cloud image from https://cloud-images.ubuntu.com/releases/20.04/release/
+- First get the cloud image from [official repo](https://cloud-images.ubuntu.com/releases/20.04/release/).

-- Next run the following commands to modify the image and don't forget to change the ssh key.
+- Next run the following commands to modify the image (e.g., jammy-server-cloudimg-amd64.img) and don't forget to change the ssh key.

     ```bash
     sudo guestfish --rw -a jammy-server-cloudimg-amd64.img